Skip to content

 Background

 The Ministerio de Vivienda y Agenda Urbana is Spain's national ministry responsible for housing policy, urban planning, and land regulation.
 It was reconstituted as a standalone ministry in 2020 under the PSOE-led government after previously being merged with other portfolios.
 The current minister is Isabel Rodríguez García.
-The ministry drafted and will implement the Plan Estatal de Vivienda 2026-2030 (Real Decreto 326/2026), managing bilateral co-financing agreements with all 17 CCAA.
+The ministry drafted and is implementing the Plan Estatal de Vivienda 2026-2030 (Real Decreto 326/2026), managing bilateral co-financing agreements with all 17 autonomous communities and a EUR 7,000 million total funding envelope.